jreiling/Webex-Mute-Button/README.md

 ## How it works

-Going to Cisco API route would be overkill.
-I didn't want to mess with authentication and, frankly, didn't need it.
+Going the Cisco API route would be overkill—I didn't want to mess with authentication and, frankly, didn't need it.
 Instead, I turned to Applescript, which allowed me to read the values of Webex's menu bars.
 Cheeky! 💅🏻

 From there, a macOS swift app manages communication between Applescript and a [Teensy LC](https://www.sparkfun.com/products/13305) via a Serial connection.
 Two external LEDs indicate mute status (or turn off if there isn't a meeting) and a button allows me to quickly toggle the mute state in the Webex app.